pourmalek/covir2/README.md

 * **List of descriptive texts in other md files in this repo**

-* For more details on how to use the codes, see covir2 / Data / master / [Example file path edit](https://github.com/pourmalek/covir2/blob/main/Data/master/Example%20file%20path%20edit.md)

 * For description of variable name structure used in codes, see covir2 / [Variable name structure](https://github.com/pourmalek/covir2/blob/main/Variable%20name%20structure.md)

-* For troubleshooting possible errors returned during running the codes, see covir2 / [troubleshooting]
+* For troubleshooting possible errors returned during running the codes, see covir2 / [troubleshooting](https://github.com/pourmalek/covir2/blob/main/Troubleshooting.md)

 *
 *